-Tim Dugan is thrilled to join the Bates community as an Assistant Professor of Theater where he teaches acting and directing.
-He also serves as the Associate Artistic Director and Director of Education for Saratoga Shakespeare Company coordinating and teaching the SSC Young Theatre Professional Company, which includes students from colleges and universities across the country.
+He also served as the Associate Artistic Director and Director of Education for Saratoga Shakespeare Company coordinating and teaching the SSC Young Theatre Professional Company housed at Skidmore College, which included students from colleges and universities across the country.
 Tim directed SSC’s inaugural “Shakespeare For All” touring production of Much Ado About Nothing which brought free Shakespeare and theatre workshops to various areas in Saratoga Springs.
-Some favorite SSC acting credits: Macbeth (Macbeth), Me